open-wc/create/README.md

   <br/>

 - `Building`<br>
-  This generator adds a complete building setup with rollup.
+  This generator adds a complete building setup with Rollup.
   <br/>